Have you heard about SEMRush Organic Research Tool?

 Let’s move on to the Pages section.

-Unlike the other sections, where keywords were the first priority, in this section, the pages of the analyzed domain is the first priority.
+Unlike the other sections, where keywords were the first priority, in this section, the pages of the analyzed domain are the first priority.

 Organic Pages Table: